LaoSeng99/xamarin-miao-movie/README.md

 Movie Ticket App
 This is a student assignment project that automates the creation of movie shows and seating arrangements using Firebase Realtime Database.
 It demonstrates a simple movie ticket management system, including room creation, showtime scheduling, and seat allocation.

+## Important Notice

+When you first start the application, you will be prompted to make a request to load movie show times and seat availability.
+It is crucial to agree to and complete this request to ensure that the ticket page functions correctly.

+For more details, you can review the request handling code in `/ViewModels/MainPageViewModel.cs` under the `#region Automation Add Movie Show` section.

 # Features
 - Room Creation: Automatically generate rooms in the database.
 - Showtimes Scheduling: Create movie showtimes for the next 14 days with random time slots.